We love to sing! We believe in the transformational and healing power of Music. Our services include a variety of exciting and moving music.

 Music for Children and Youth

-Our children and youth sing at a number of services during the year, under the direction of our Director of Congregational Music or our resident musicians.
+Our children and youth sing at a number of services during the year, under the direction of our Director of Congregational Music or our Resident Musicians.
 With the continued growth of our music program and congregation, we hope to offer full-time choirs for children and youth in the near future.

 Our Adult Choir is a mixed-voice choir made up of non-auditioned singers.
-Choir members have a wide range of choral and singing experience, from those who have never sung in a choir to professional caliber singers, including our resident musicians who lead the choir sections.
+Choir members have a wide range of choral and singing experience, from those who have never sung in a choir to professional caliber singers, including our Resident Musicians who lead the choir sections.

 The choir sings at about three Sunday services per month between September and June.
 We rehearse on Thursday evenings, 7-9 pm.

 Much like the sources of our faith, we draw on music spanning five-hundred years, from the Renaissance to the present day; a cappella and accompanied, sacred (from many faith backgrounds) and secular, traditional and contemporary.
-Here is a sample of the repertoire performed by our choir:
+Here is a sample of the repertoire performed by our Adult choir: